14 Winter Vacation Ideas in the U.S., From Ski Resorts to Sunny Beaches

 Key West, Florida

 A four-hour drive from Miami, the trip takes visitors across 42 bridges to Florida’s southernmost point.
-Winter temperatures in the 70s, night life, history, and water sports attract fun-loving tourists from around the world.
-Diving and snorkeling among its coral reefs are popular during the day, and in the evening, lively Duval Street’s restaurants and bars feature live bands and Caribbean-style ambiance.
+Winter temperatures in the 70s, history, and water sports attract fun-loving tourists from around the world.
+Diving and snorkeling among its coral reefs are popular during the day, and in the evening, lively Duval Street’s restaurants and bars feature Caribbean-style ambiance.
 Historic architecture, the Key West City Cemetery, and the Ernest Hemingway House are among attractions in this quirky Florida city.

-Located in northwestern Vermont on the shore of Lake Champlain, Burlington is Vermont’s largest city conveniently located near Burlington International Airport.
+Located in northwestern Vermont on the shore of Lake Champlain, Burlington is Vermont’s largest city, conveniently located near Burlington International Airport.
 Ski resorts include Stowe, Smugglers’ Notch, Bolton Valley, and more, with slopes for skiers of all levels.
 Its appealing downtown boasts shops, restaurants, micro-breweries, live music venues, and charming Church Street Marketplace.
 A variety of lodging includes cozy B&Bs as well as hotels.
-The Ethan Allen Homestead Museum was the home of the Revolutionary War hero, and it’s now an exhibit of life on the Vermont frontier.

 Sun Valley, Idaho

 If winter means snow and outdoor fun, Sun Valley should fit the bill.
 Non-stop flights from major western cities make Sun Valley accessible, and skiing, snowboarding, ice skating, snow biking, Nordic skiing, snowmobiling, and sleigh rides await.
-Called the birthplace of destination skiing, Sun Valley offers 13 chairlifts and 65 varied runs as well as its popular ski school.
+Called the birthplace of destination skiing, Sun Valley offers 18 chairlifts and 121 varied runs as well as its popular ski school.
 The town boasts a range of dining spots, live music venues, and coffee shops.
-The annual Symphony Festival is set for late February 2019 and the Sun Valley Film Festival will take place in March.

 Set on three rivers with over 400 bridges throughout the city, Pittsburgh in winter is best suited for indoor activities, and there are many to put on a visitor’s itinerary.
 The Andy Warhol Museum, in the artist’s hometown, and the Carnegie Museum of Art, founded by Andrew Carnegie in 1895, will entice art lovers.
-The Carnegie Museum of Natural History’s exhibits and weekend workshops both entertain and educate.
-Pittsburgh’s dining scene is growing with dozens of restaurants, cafes, breweries, and new food halls opening this year.
+The Carnegie Museum of Natural History’s exhibits both entertain and educate.
+Pittsburgh’s dining scene is growing with dozens of restaurants, cafes, breweries, and new food halls to enjoy.
 Local favorites like pierogies, kielbasa, and a sandwich from Primanti Brothers should be on the food agenda.

-Perfect weather in the 70s, white sand beaches, restaurants, and cultural events attract snowbirds from around the country, so the atmosphere will be lively.
-It’s still possible to find a quiet spot along the beach, gather seashells, or splash in the warm Gulf of Mexico water.
-In town, restaurants, theaters, shops, and galleries call for hours of browsing.
-Sarasota is the home of the Ringling Circus Museum with displays of costumes, posters, miniature replicas, and the waterfront mansion of the Ringling family.
+Perfect weather in the 70s, white sand beaches, restaurants, and cultural events attract snowbirds from around the country, but it’s still possible to find a quiet spot along the beach to gather seashells or splash in the warm Gulf of Mexico water.
+In town, restaurants, shops, and galleries call for hours of browsing.
+Sarasota is the home of the The Ringling, which has an impressive Museum of Art, Circus Museum, and Ca'd'Zan, the circus entrepreneur's home.

 South Padre Island, Texas

 With temperatures in the 60s, winter is pleasant for outdoor activities on this small barrier island off the southern coast of Texas.
-The area is a haven for nature lovers (and spring breakers in March), with the Laguna Madre Nature Trail, a major bird watching location, and the South Padre Island Birding & Nature Center with its five-story viewing tower.
+The area is a haven for nature lovers, with the Laguna Madre Nature Trail, a major bird watching location, and the South Padre Island Birding & Nature Center with its five-story viewing tower.
 The Dolphin Research & Sealife Nature Center provides boat tours, and Sea Turtle Inc. rescues and rehabilitates sea turtles.
 Boating, fishing, and kiteboarding are popular, and fresh local seafood includes oysters, red snapper, and flounder.

 Asheville, North Carolina

 Winters are mild in this city located in the Blue Ridge Mountains of western North Carolina.
 Ski slopes are nearby for those seeking winter sports, and hiking trails are accessible throughout the season.
 It’s an ideal time to explore the downtown galleries and museums without crowds.
 Learn about the city on the downtown Asheville Urban Trail, a 1.7-mile walk featuring bronze sculptures depicting historical figures and events.
-Explore the Biltmore Estate, George Vanderbilt’s 250-room chateau through a variety of organized or self-guided tours.
+Explore the Biltmore Estate, George Vanderbilt’s 250-room chateau, on a guided tour.

 Sunshine, beaches, warm temperatures, brilliant sunsets, and graceful palm trees beckon travelers to Hawaii during winter.
-Snorkeling at Hanauma Bay among brightly colored fish, surfing the big winter waves, or just relaxing on the beach or poolside make Hawaii a perfect destination.
+Snorkeling among brightly colored fish, surfing the big winter waves, or just relaxing on the beach or poolside make Hawaii a perfect destination.
 Learn about island culture at the Polynesian Cultural Center, Bishop Museum, or Iolani Palace.
-A visit to the U.S.S.
-Arizona Memorial, set to reopen in March, or the U.S.S.
-Bowfin Submarine Museum are reminders of Hawaii’s role in U.S. history.